drgarcia1986/simple-settings/docs/index.md

 ## How this works

 simple-settings reads and stores all variables (or constants if you prefer) of a python module that you specify.
-For store your settings you need at least one python module.
+To store your settings you need at least one python module.
 The objects in this python module, work as a mapping to settings of project, because, for each object in this module, simple-settings will seek it's value in environment before assuming the value presenting in module.

-To specify your settings module you have two approaches, with command line or environment.
+To specify your settings module you have two approaches: with command line or environment.

 For example, imagine that you have a python module for your project settings and this file is in "_settings/development.py_" (a common example).
 To load settings of this file you can run your project with command line arg `--settings`: